Why buy an electric van?

 - Relaxing driving experience

-Below we take a look at some of our current favourites, which include some household names as well as some that may not have been on your radar.
+Below we take a look at some of our current favourites, which are available new, used and coming soon, which include some household names as well as some that may not have been on your radar.

-Kicking off our electric van list strong with the International van of the Year 2021; the Vauxhall Vivaro-e.
-With such a prestigious award to its name, you just know the Vivaro-e is going to be good.
+Kicking off our electric van list strong with the International van of the Year 2021; the Vauxhall Vivaro Electric.
+With such a prestigious award to its name, you just know the Vivaro Electric is going to be good.

-Styling wise, the Vivaro-e looks rather smart for a van, and comes equipped as standard with cruise control, auto headlights, rear parking sensors, nearside and offside sliding side-access doors and a smart 7-inch colour touchscreen.
+Styling wise, the Vivaro Electric looks rather smart for a van, and comes equipped as standard with cruise control, auto headlights, rear parking sensors, nearside and offside sliding side-access doors and a smart 7-inch colour touchscreen.

-Vauxhall Vivaro-e offers up to 205 miles of electric range per charge, when opting for the 75kWh battery, or up to 143 miles with the 50kWh battery option.
+Vauxhall Vivaro Electric offers up to 205 miles of electric range per charge, when opting for the 75kWh battery, or up to 143 miles with the 50kWh battery option.
 That's a lot more than many current electric vans which can't get beyond 100 miles, let alone 200 miles.

 Payloads are decent too, with 1,226kg from the 50kWh battery version and 1,002kg for the 75kWh battery version.
 Either spec can tow up to 1,000kg and both produce zero CO2 emissions.